concise-ee/k8s-ws/README.md

 ## Step 5: Create ingress

-Let's make the service accessible from public web (via IP-address/hostname).
+Let's make the service accessible from the public web (via IP-address/hostname).

 Replace the public path name in `ingress.yaml` from `${yourName}` to *your name*.